Probabilistic divide-and-conquer: a new exact simulation method, with integer partitions as an example: Introduction.

 \item In $(A,B)$, $A$ specifies the number of parts of sizes 2 through $n$, $B$ is the number of parts of size 1.
 Hence the $B$ side of the simulation is trivial, with no calls to a random number generator.
 Nevertheless, there is a large speedup, by a factor asymptotic to $\sqrt{n}/c$, where $c = \pi/\sqrt{6}$.
 This method is remarkably robust and powerful; see section \ref{sect b=1}.

-\item In $(A,B)$, $A$ corresponds to $d(z)=\prod_{i \ge 1} (1+z^i)$ enumerating partitions with distinct parts, so that we may exploit the classic identity\footnote{where, of course, $p(z)=\prod_{i \ge 1} (1-z^i)^{-1}$ enumerates all partitions.} This method iterates beautifully, reducing the target, $n$, by a factor of approximately 4 per iteration, with an acceptance/rejection cost of only roughly $2 \sqrt{2}$, improved in Section \ref{sect parity} to $\sqrt{2}$, by combining with the idea in method (2). \end{enumerate}
+\item In $(A,B)$, $A$ corresponds to $d(z)=\prod_{i \ge 1} (1+z^i)$ enumerating partitions with distinct parts, so that we may exploit the classic identity\footnote{where, of course, $p(z)=\prod_{i \ge 1} (1-z^i)^{-1}$ enumerates all partitions.} This method iterates beautifully, reducing the target, $n$, by a factor of approximately 4 per iteration, with an acceptance/rejection cost of only roughly $2 \sqrt{2}$, improved in Section \ref{sect parity} to $\sqrt{2}$, by combining with the idea in method (2). \end{enumerate} }

 On a personal computer, the RandomPartition function in Mathematica\textsuperscript{\textregistered}'s Combinatorica package \cite{Mathematica} appears to hit the wall at around $n=2^{20}$.
-On the same computer, the iterative divide and conquer algorithm in \eqref{hey 3} above can handle $n$ as large\footnote{In Matlab \cite{MATLAB}, we got up to $2^{49}$; the $2^{58}$ is from a C++ implementation; in both cases, memory rather than time is the limiting factor.} as $2^{58}$.
-Relative to the basic waiting-to-get-lucky algorithm, analyzed in Section \ref{sect grand canonical}, the iterative divide-and-conquer achieves more than a trillion-fold speedup.
+On the same computer, the recursive divide and conquer algorithm in Algorithm~\ref{IP SS PDC procedure} can handle $n$ as large\footnote{In Matlab \cite{MATLAB}, we got up to $2^{49}$; the $2^{58}$ is from a C++ implementation; in both cases, memory rather than time is the limiting factor.} as $2^{58}$.
+Relative to the rejection sampling algorithm in Algorithm~\ref{IP WTGL procedure}, analyzed in Section \ref{sect grand canonical}, the recursive divide-and-conquer achieves more than a trillion-fold speedup at $n=2^{58}$.